 Logistics and Governance

 The RSC will meet every two months and as needed at the call of the Chair.
 The committee may not meet over the summer months (July/August).
 Efforts will be made to schedule with maximum notice to facilitate attendance.
+The RSC is a committee of Dalhousie University, in the Department of Emergency Medicine.
+The Committee is chaired by the Director of the Division of EMS.
+Through inter-sectoral membership and collaboration, the RSC provides a single joint review on behalf of the multiple stakeholders (see membership).
+Through this review, recommendations regarding data access are made to the DHW, and also a letter of collaboration is provided to the researcher indicating agreement to execute the protocol once other required approvals (eg REB) are in place.
 Committee administrative support will be provided by the Division of EMS.
 Meetings will be held at the Department of Emergency Medicine or associated facilities, with a remote (eg teleconference) option available for each meeting.
 Each organization will bear all costs for their representatives to attend the meetings.
 Meeting minutes will be taken and sent out to members in the following meeting’s materials package.
 Minutes will accurately record discussions, decisions, deliberations and results.
 Members will have an opportunity to request revisions to the minutes.
 Final meeting minutes will be approved by the Chair and two other Steering Committee members.

 Changes or cancellations of meetings may be done at the decision of the Chair with efforts made to provide notice to members as soon as possible.